geoffrey66280/geoffrey66280/README.md

 ### :man_technologist: About Me :

-- :zap: Musicians, climber and Photographer
+- :zap: Musician, climber and Photographer

 ---